-A qualitative impairment analysis was performed in the fourth quarter of 2021, 2020, and 2019, to assess whether it is more likely than not that the fair value of the Company's reporting unit is less than its carrying value.
+A qualitative impairment analysis was performed in the fourth quarter of 2022, 2021 and 2020, to assess whether it is more likely than not that the fair value of the Company's reporting unit is less than its carrying value.
 The Company assessed relevant events and circumstances including macroeconomic conditions, industry and market considerations, overall financial performance, entity-specific events, and changes in the Company's stock price.
-The Company determined that there was no goodwill impairment in 2021, 2020, or 2019.
+The Company determined that there was no goodwill impairment in 2022, 2021 or 2020.

-The determination of fair value and the allocation of that value to individual assets and liabilities within the reporting unit requires the Company to make significant estimates and assumptions.
+The determination of fair value for acquisitions and the allocation of that value to individual assets and liabilities within the reporting unit requires the Company to make significant estimates and assumptions.
 These estimates and assumptions primarily include, but are not limited to, the selection of appropriate peer group companies; control premiums appropriate for acquisitions in the industries in which the Company competes; the discount rate; terminal growth rates; and forecasts of revenue, operating income, depreciation and amortization, and capital expenditures.
 Actual financial results could differ from those estimates due to the inherent uncertainty involved in making such estimates.
 Changes in assumptions concerning future financial results or other underlying assumptions could have a significant impact on either the fair value of the reporting unit, the amount of the goodwill impairment charge, or both.
+The Company did not recognize any accumulated impairment losses at the beginning of the period.

-Changes in the carrying amount of goodwill consist of the following activity for the years ended December 31, 2021, 2020 and 2019 (in thousands):
+Changes in the carrying amount of goodwill consist of the following activity for the years ended December 31, 2022, 2021 and 2020 (in thousands):